Planning and Compliance

 - Major civil construction works planning approval

-- Stations, rail infrastructure and systems planning approval
+- Stations, rail infrastructure and systems planning

 - Sydney Metro Trains Facility planning approval

 The first Environmental Impact Statement (EIS1) assessed impacts for major civil construction works.
 This covered major activities including tunnelling and viaduct construction.
 The EIS1 application was approved by the Minister for Planning and Infrastructure on 25 September 2012.

 A modification to EIS1 was approved on 18 April 2013 to incorporate changes to the Hills Showground Station and adjacent precinct.

 Stations, rail infrastructure and systems – planning approval

 The second Environmental Impact Statement (EIS2) assessed impacts for stations, rail infrastructure and systems work.
 This covered the construction and operation of the railway, including stations and station precincts, rail systems and infrastructure.
 The EIS2 application was approved by the Minister for Planning and Infrastructure on 8 May 2013.

 A modification to EIS2 was approved on 20 May 2015 for a cable-stayed bridge over Windsor Road, Rouse Hill.